FairyDevicesRD/mimi.tagengo.examples/src/Swift/README.md

-# Swift sample client for mimi
+# Sample code in Swift

 ## Preparation